AlgoMaster Logo

 We have an array where every number appears exactly twice, except for two numbers that appear exactly once.
 Our job is to find those two unique numbers.

-If there were only one unique number, this would be the classic Single Number problem (LeetCode 136), where XOR-ing all elements gives the answer directly.
-But with two unique numbers, a single XOR pass gives us the XOR of both unknowns mashed together.
-The real challenge is figuring out how to separate those two numbers from each other.
+With a single unique number, this would be the classic Single Number problem (LeetCode 136), where XOR-ing all elements gives the answer directly: every duplicate cancels itself, leaving the lone value.
+With two unique numbers, one XOR pass gives the XOR of both unknowns combined into a single value.
+Separating that combined value back into the two original numbers is the harder part.

 Key Constraints: